How GPS Works

 The GPS Satellite Constellation

-- A timestamp generated by onboard atomic clocks
+- A timestamp generated by its onboard atomic clocks

 Why Atomic Clocks Matter

 Because signals travel so quickly, even tiny timing errors lead to large distance errors.
-A one-microsecond error can result in a position error of roughly 300 meters.
+A one-microsecond error (one millionth of a second) corresponds to a distance error of roughly 300 meters.
+To achieve meter-level accuracy, timing errors must be reduced to billionths of a second.

 Trilateration (Not Triangulation)

-- One satellite — position lies on a sphere
+- One satellite — your position lies somewhere on a sphere centered on that satellite.

-- Two satellites — intersection forms a circle
+- Two satellites — the intersection of two spheres forms a circle.

 Sources of Error